 Being diagnosed with cancer can naturally cause feelings of worry and anxiety.
 This can cause insomnia.
 Many people find they stay awake, going over the same thing in their mind.
 It may help to try some of the tips below:

 If you wake at night and are worrying about things, write them down.
 There may be nothing you can do about them straight away, but you can work through them during the day.
 Ask for support from a family member or friend or from your doctor or specialist nurse.

 Try talking to a close friend or family member about what worries you at night.
 You might find it helpful to share your concerns with Macmillan’s Online Community.
 Your GP may be able to refer you to a local counsellor, or you could contact Samaritans by calling their 24-hour confidential helpline on 116 123.

 Simple breathing and relaxation exercises may help reduce anxiety and stress.
 They can also reduce muscle tension.
 Many relaxation exercises can be done sitting up or using pillows for support.
 Almost everyone can use relaxation techniques.
 You can learn them as part of a group, or at home using a CD or podcast.
 You could ask your doctor or nurse if relaxation sessions are provided at your hospital.

 Many medicines can upset sleeping.
-Drugs used to treat cancer that can cause sleeplessness include:
+Drugs used to treat cancer that can cause insomnia include:

 - the steroids prednisolone and dexamethasone